enriquedlh97/base-platform-replit-v1-web/supabase/README.md

 ### **Email Testing (Local)**
 When developing locally, emails are captured by InBucket:

-1. Start Supabase: `cd supabase && nvm use && yarn start`
+1. Start Supabase: `cd supabase && nvm use && npm start`
 2. Navigate to: http://localhost:54324
 3. Check email confirmations and password resets